Call For A FREE Consultation

 June 15, 2023

-When consumers purchase a new or used vehicle, they expect it to be free from defects and operate as promised.
+When consumers purchase a new vehicle, they expect it to be free from defects and operate as promised.
 However, this hasn’t always been the case.
 Some unscrupulous vehicle manufacturers took advantage of consumers in the past, leaving them with faulty cars and no recourse.
 This led to the creation of lemon laws, which aim to protect consumers and provide legal remedies for defective products.

 Learn more about lemon laws’ history, origins, and how they’ve evolved over the years below.